Ozy Media: Partnerships

-From OZY's launch in September of 2013 until the summer of 2014, Watson (or sometimes authors of recent articles in OZY) appeared in a weekly installment of NPR's All Things Considered called "The New and the Next," in which he would lay forth on "People, places and trends on the horizon" appearing in OZY articles.
+From OZY's launch in September 2013 until the summer of 2014, Watson (or sometimes authors of recent articles in OZY) appeared in a weekly installment of NPR's All Things Considered called "The New and the Next," in which he would lay forth on "People, places and trends on the horizon" appearing in OZY articles.

 In 2014, the company announced a content syndication partnership with National Geographic.
 In 2015, Ozy had a newsletter partnership with The New York Times and Wired.
 Ozy claimed that these partnerships helped the company secure a number of new newsletter subscribers.
 However, Ozy employees allege that the company lied about the nature and success of these partnerships, stole email contacts from these partners, and violated data privacy laws throughout the duration of the partnerships.

 In 2019, Ozy produced a television show that aired on the Oprah Winfrey Network and won an Emmy for Outstanding News Discussion and Analysis.
 That same year, the company produced a show for PBS that won an Imagen award for Best Informational Program.

 In 2021, the company co-created a podcast with the BBC.
 It had 33 episodes, the last of which aired in April 2021.
 Ozy also partnered with Lifetime, The History Channel, and with the History Channel's channel's parent company A&E Networks.